 Spiritual entrepreneurs get more followers by offering “competitive advantages of meditation”.
 Mindfulness is promoted to get ahead in life.
 Spiritual entrepreneurs imply their clients can become spiritually ahead of others.
 Would Buddha have advocated the “spiritual beauty show” when people parade around their new age or pricey lululu lemon yoga outfits?
 Curiously, mindfulness can increase the disease it claims to be healing.
 What happened to the Zen non-attachment to material goods?
 Western capitalism is focused on changing eastern.

 Spiritual entrepreneurs can indirectly suggest their followers abandon traditional religions like Christianity, Judaism, or Islam.
 Some feel Palestine should drop its Holy Land label, as it’s the sacred places for passing relics of three dead religions.
 Many spiritual entrepreneurs are missionaries raiding other religions, to gain more followers and money.

 In essence, spiritual entrepreneurs mold their follower’s beliefs often to the betterment of the leaders and to the possible suffering of the followers.
 Group think and commercialization of the holy spiritual realms can increase the disease the followers are trying to avoid.
 Followers are attracted to spiritual entrepreneurs’ positive attributes like flies to honey but getting too much sugar which can make them somewhat ill.

 Key is to transcend today’s 1960’s based self help culture by releasing oneself from its trappings.
 Keep an open mind.
 Experience a Zen state of mind, free from limiting thoughts espoused by pop self help culture.
 Share your thoughts at Steve’s international nature retreat house for people from diverse backgrounds.
-Join our free weekend dinners, hot tub and fireplace get togethers 707 422-2565.
+Join our free weekend dinners, hot tub and fireplace get togethers.
+Call 707 422-2565.